kisakova/documentation/completeReference/ReportsNSegments/ManageSegments/create.rst

 	  :widths: 10, 30

 	  "**Name**","Name used to refer to the segment in the system."
 	  "**Description**","Segment description aimed to help you and other users understand the purpose or peculiarities of the segment in the future."
 	  "**Entity**","Choose an entity from the drop-down.
 Records of the chosen entity will be selected in the segment."
 	  "**Type**","Chose the segment type from the drop-down:

 		  - **Dynamic** segments are updated as soon as any changes have taken place in the system

-	  - **Manual** segments will be updated only following the user request (:ref:`refresh the grid <user-guide-ui-components-grid-action-buttons>` in the View page of the Segment record)" "**Owner**","A business unit, members of which can manage the segment, subject to the :ref:`roles <user-guide-user-management-permissions>` defined in the system."
+		  - **Manual** segments will be updated only following the user request  (:ref:`refresh the grid <user-guide-ui-components-grid-action-buttons>` in the View page of the Segment record)"
+	  "**Owner**","A business unit, members of which can manage the segment, subject to the `roles <../../System/UserManagement/roles.html>`_ defined in the system."

    .. image:: /completeReference/img/common/filters/segments_form.png